Shapes of Space

 Born in 1921, he studied sculpture at the Academy of Fine Arts in Zagreb after World War II.
 At the beginning of his career, he focused on representing the human figure and other recognizable forms with a certain degree of interpretative freedom and with elements of abstraction.
 In 1959/60 he spent six months in Paris where he created his seminal work Inner Eyes, seeking to grasp something invisible.
 During his stay in Paris he familiarized himself with the limitations set by the art market in expecting the artist to repeat his already recognizable style.
 This was exactly the opposite of what Kožarić aspired towards artistically: he sought a continual renewal and development preserving the inherent processual nature of his practice.
 On his return to Zagreb it was therefore sensible to approach the Gorgona group, which did not accept any restrictions on artistic freedom of expression and was much more unrestrained in thought than the New Tendencies that dominated the Zagreb art scene of the 60s.
 In the following years he was actively involved with the group artistic endeavors and in his personal work, similarly as his colleagues from the Gorgona group, aspired to the spirit of anti-art, absurdity, irony, artistic detachment and Zen contemplation.
 In 1960 he began to work on the series Shapes of Space and sought out the interplay between presence and absence, carefully thinking through relationships between artwork and its perceiver.
 In Shapes of Space all the tenets of Kožarić’s poetics converge, such as the search for the infinite emptiness beyond matter and the essential relationship between form, light and space.
 The “negative space” or “negative void” has no real substance, but nevertheless creates the sculptural form.

-Ivan Kožarić has had numerous major international exhibitions, including the retrospective at Musée d’art moderne in Paris (2002) and at the Haus der Kunst in Munich (2013).
-He has participated in many international group shows, including Biennale di Venezia (1976), Bienal de São Paulo (1979), and documenta 11 (2002).
+Ivan Kožarić has had some major international exhibitions, including the retrospective at Musée d’art moderne in Paris (2002) and at the Haus der Kunst in Munich (2013).
+He has participated in significant international group shows, including Biennale di Venezia (1976), Bienal de São Paulo (1979), and documenta 11 (2002).
 Since 2007 his entire studio is on display at the Museum of Contemporary Art, Zagreb.

 Realisation of the exhibition in collaboration with Filip Kožarić, Ivan Kožarić Estate.